Hess Love

 In a sense, I was predestined to find purpose in the preservation of place, plants, and people.

-I am a hoodoo-mother-poet, playwright, ethnographer, Master Naturalist, Watershed Steward, Woodlands Steward, and hunter apprentice who carries Afro-Chesapeake tradition at the heart of my work.
+I am a hoodoo-mother-poet, playwright, ethnographer, Master Naturalist, Watershed Steward, Woodlands Steward, and apprentice hunter who carries Afro-Chesapeake tradition at the heart of my work.

-In my career, I currently serve as a Maryland Governor Wes Moore appointed/Senate confirmed Commissioner for a historical city (with a focus on archaeology, K-12 education, adult education, museum interpretation, and community engagement), a citizen scientist appointee (with a focus on environmental legacy through archaeology on sites of enslavement, non-native & invasive plant species, and culturally responsive climate education) with an Environmental Research Center, a heritage preservationist, and a Communications Strategist for an AfroFuturist research and evaluation firm.
+In my career, I currently serve as a Maryland Governor appointed/Senate confirmed Commissioner for a historical city (with a focus on archaeology, K-12 education, adult education, museum interpretation, and community engagement), a citizen scientist appointee (with a focus on environmental legacy through archaeology on sites of enslavement, non-native & invasive plant species, and culturally responsive climate education) with an Environmental Research Center, a heritage preservationist, and a Communications Strategist for an AfroFuturist research and evaluation firm.
 Previously I was the Descendant Communicator for a historic, Up-South Appalachian archeological site, burial ground, and furnace..